|

 about geometry vs. arithmetic.

-Squaring of the
+Squaring of a

 Because this energy is not mechanical (kinetic), we are dealing with